LukasHromadnik/FEL-UI-SZZ/MAS/02-architecture.md

 * **Means-ends reasoning:** deciding **how** to achieve these states of affairs.
     * thinking about suitable actions, resources and how to "organize" activity
     * building courses of actions (planning)
-    * the ouputs of means-ends reasoning are **plans**
+    * the outputs of means-ends reasoning are **plans**

 ### Desires

 Desires describe the states of affairs that are considered for achievement, i.e. basic preferences of the agent.

-Desires are much weaker then intentions; not directly related to activity.
+Desires are much weaker than intentions; not directly related to the activity.

 ### Intentions